aeldar/rounded-percentage/README.md

 ## Return value

-A list of tuples `[item, roundedPercentage]` where:
+A list of tuples `[x, p]` where:
-- `item` is the original item from the input list (the reference is kept in case of an `object` item, so can be used for shallow comparison);
+- `x` is the original item from the list (which is the input param `xs`).
+The reference is kept in case of an `object` item, thus can be used for shallow comparison.
-- `roundedPercentage` is, hmm..., the rounded percentage.
+- `p` is the rounded percentage for that item's real percentage.

 ATTENTION!
 The initial order of items is not preserved.